rpgarner/u2_lesson_react_APIs/README.md

 ### Installing Axios

-We'll need axios to perform our api requests.
+We'll need axios to perform our API requests.
 To install axios, run `npm install axios` in this directory.

 ### Setting Global Variables

 We'll now set up some global variables for axios.
-The base url for the api will always be the same.
+The base url for the API will always be the same.
 The only thing that will change is the final endpoint for resources.

 In the `src` directory, create a file called `globals.js`.